 One of the many problems with the social construction of race is how it was never joined to a concrete political program.
 It was indeed an intervention at the elite academic level–scientifically correct, to be sure, but as an intervention it had close to zero political effect.
-Even if Lewontin is a Marxist–and what does that even mean in the U.S.?–there is no political party to turn to, no true left political movement.
-In this bizarre political universe, moderate Democrats are called “socialists” and I was branded a “devout antiracist” for putting up a few blogposts.
+Even if Lewontin is a Marxist–and what does that even mean in the United States?–there is no political party to turn to, no true left political movement.
+In this bizarre political universe, moderate Democrats are called “socialists” and I was branded a “devout anti-racist” for putting up a few blogposts.
 Please.
-If that’s all it takes to be on the left or antiracist, than it’s even worse than I imagined.
+If that’s all it takes to be on the left or anti-racist, than it’s even worse than I imagined.

 There have been a few piecemeal measures.
 Affirmative action has been under attack since inception, with enormous uproar about a program aimed mostly at elite institutions.
 There have been attempts to desegregate schools, but school funding remains enormously unequal, linked to local property taxes for what remains of the public school system, without even talking about the enormous spending and endowments for private institutions.

 But the main problem is the naïve assumption that since race is a social construction, with the end of de jure and legal policies, everything should just even out.
 It obviously has not evened out.
 This leads to hand-wringing, to questioning the social construction of race, but none of this would be necessary if there had been less naïveté and more concrete political action from the beginning.
 This is a classic example of the naïveté Trouillot insisted we needed to confront: